Advanced Customization

 trainer.train()

-For further customization like changing the loss function or adding a callback, you can reference our Callbacks Guide.
+For further customization, such as changing the loss function or adding a callback, refer to the Callbacks Guide.

-What are the key components of the BaseTrainer in Ultralytics YOLO11?
+What are the key components of the BaseTrainer in Ultralytics YOLO?

-The BaseTrainer in Ultralytics YOLO11 serves as the foundation for training routines and can be customized for various tasks by overriding its generic methods.
+serves as the foundation for training routines, customizable for various tasks by overriding its generic methods.
 Key components include:

-For more details on the customization and source code, see the BaseTrainer Reference.
+For more details on customization and source code, see the BaseTrainer

-How can I add a callback to the Ultralytics YOLO11 DetectionTrainer?
+How can I add a callback to the Ultralytics YOLO DetectionTrainer?

 from ultralytics.models.yolo.detect import DetectionTrainer